 Big Spring Spirits

 In Bellefonte, a complex that dates from the end of the 19th century now houses a very modern operation—Big Spring Spirits.
-The distillery, which was founded in 2014, makes more than 10 products, including a best-selling vodka, gins, and a variety of rum products and whiskeys.
+The distillery makes more than 10 products, including a best-selling vodka, gins, and a variety of rum products and whiskeys.

 Every step of production from cooking through bottling takes place in-house at Big Spring Spirits using water that’s only 100 yards away and grains that come from within a 20-mile radius (only the molasses for rum comes from farther).